annotation/text-fabric/docs/Server/Kernel.md

 ??? abstract "TF kernel"
     Text-Fabric can be used as a service.
-    The full API of Text-Fabric needs a lot of memory, which makes it unusably for rapid successions of loading and unloading, like when used in a webserver context.
+    The full API of Text-Fabric needs a lot of memory, which makes it unusably for rapid successions of loading and unloading, like when used in a web server context.

     However, you can start TF as a service process, after which many clients can connect to it, all looking at the same (read-only) data.
 We call this a **TF kernel**.